 Closing, the final stage of a home sale, carries with it a number of expenses related to the home sale that are collectively called closing costs.
 These costs can range anywhere from 1%-7% of a home’s sale price and don’t include realtor commission fees which can tack on an additional 6%.

 This can be take away a huge chunk of your equity; any cost-saving options can mean the difference between losing money or making a profit.
-One way to lower the amount you pay at closing is to work with a full-service, discount real estate agent who work for less than the traditional commission rate.
+One way to lower the amount you pay at closing is to work with a full-service local real estate agent who work for less than the traditional commission rate.